 The nomination process has ended.
 Here is the slate of candidates.
 Click on each candidate’s name to read their bio.

-Candidates for the position of Vice President
+Candidates for the position of President

 Candidates for the position of Treasurer